Warriii/CTF-Writeups/enigma_xplore_24/writeups.md

-I was invited to play in this CTF with my friends under `Youtiaos`.
+On late October I was invited to play in this CTF with my friends under `Youtiaos`.
 It happened on a weekday and we decided to play for fun, and we managed to get `2nd` place!

 ![alt text](images/scoreboard.png)